Highfather87/tutorial-kinectron/README.md

 * kinectron.HANDTIPRIGHT
 * kinectron.THUMBRIGHT

+## List of cameras you can use

+* cameraX: horizontal, left and right.
+* cameraY: vertical, up and down.
+* cameraZ: depth, towards the Kinect.

 ## How to copy code from GitHub

 * Go to the file you want to copy.